saumya-kushwaha/LiveScoringAPI-SignalR/README.md

 **LiveScoringMobile**

 This is a Xamarin project.
-Contains shared code and 3 others (iOS, Droid and WinPhone). iOS is not complete.
+Contains shared code, and 3 others (iOS, Droid and WinPhone). iOS is not complete.

 *LiveScoringMobile* has some shared code - a Player Model and a Signal R Client.
 You may have to update the domain name and player hub accordingly.

 LiveScoringMobile.WinPhone - has an example of displaying scores.
 App.xaml.cs has the R Client connecting OnLaunched.
 MainPage.xaml.cs has a method when data is received from the hub it will use a dispatcher to update the UI

 LiveScoringMobile.Droid - has an example of displaying scores.
-Similar to WinPhone, MainActivity kicks off the R Client and has a listener for data that is recieved.
-It will process the data with RunOnUiThread for real time updating.
+Similar to WinPhone, MainActivity kicks off the R Client and has a listener for data that is received.
+It will process the data with RunOnUiThread for real-time updating.

-LiveScoringMobile.iOS - not implemented but will follow same pattern
+LiveScoringMobile.iOS - not implemented but will follow the same pattern

 ## History ##